pratnala/sicp/ch1/Exercises.md

 **Exercise 1.24**

 There are greater gains in performance for primes near 1,000,000 than primes near 1,000.
 This is because the squaring which occurs is more efficient with larger exponents.

+**Exercise 1.25**

+Technically, Alyssa's procedure is correct.
+However, it would slow down the process as one must first calculate the potentially large base<sup>exp</sup> number before taking the remainder.
+This would significantly slow down the fast prime tester.
+The original `expmod` function calculates the remainder after each exponentiation, thus keeping the numbers manageably small.